When the big game is coming to town, the time for a proactive revenue strategy is now—part 2 of 3.

 Understand Booking Patterns

 Our extensive research and analysis of the hotel market for London 2012 showed there was no clear business-mix strategy to guarantee success; however, most London hotels, especially hotels with large inventory, had a balanced transient versus group mix.
 Groups secured with decent average daily rate (ADR) at nine months before the event period built the base business at hotels, so hotels were confident in increasing rates for transient pickups and last-minute bookings.

 In the lead-up to the 2012 Olympics, 270 days before the event period, group ADR dropped as tentative groups turned to definite or canceled.
 This was due to pre-event expectations being high, but then reality set in as group rates dropped.
 Reassuringly for premium properties, ADR and RevPAR of the sample hotels started to pick up again from 190 days before the event period as guests visiting for the Olympics began to book their stays.

 Depending on the type of event, the participants may not be known until much closer to the event date so a hotel may not know the feeder markets until just before the actual event.
 To gain further insight into demand for guest rooms in the lead-up to major events, hoteliers should closely monitor leading indicators of inbound visitors, such as ticket inventory and ticket sales pace for events near their property.

 Additionally, senior management within locally-based hotels should also create strong partnerships with the local organizing committee to monitor the incoming attendance for key events, which can act as an indicator of likely demand.

 For a closer look at booking trends data across hotel types, Ignition One’s “Hospitality Industry Report” contains insights focused on four major US cities in advance of major events (see page 5).

-- 3 Forward Questions—for a Hotel Commercial Strategy Leader - June 24, 2020
+- 3 Forward Questions—For a Chief Commercial Officer - September 1, 2020